FDio/vpp/docs/troubleshooting/sanitizer.rst

 VPP is instrumented to support `Google Sanitizers <https://github.com/google/sanitizers>`_.
-As of today, only `AddressSanitizer <https://github.com/google/sanitizers/wiki/AddressSanitizer>`_ is supported, only for GCC and only for the heap.
+As of today, only `AddressSanitizer <https://github.com/google/sanitizers/wiki/AddressSanitizer>`_ is supported, both for GCC and clang.

 AddressSanitizer
 ================